There are many advantages to choosing Simple Surrogacy as your Surrogacy Agency, and the most important among them is our location in Dallas, Texas.

 To use Texas law, there are a few criteria that couples must meet within the state of Texas.
 These criteria are set by the courts, and must be met prior to any agreement being validated and prior to any embryo transfer.
 To make sure to meet Texas law, your surrogacy contract must contain certain provisions before a Texas court will validate it as a “gestational agreement.”
 The most important requirements are as follows:

-- The intended parents must be a man and a woman who are married to each other
+- The intended parents must be married to each other

 - All parties must sign the agreement at least 14 days before the embryo transfer